KaareH/DTU_E23_41934_Advanced-BIM/Assignments/A3/README.md

 - Analyse steel-connections and create new geometry for the optimal connection
 - Resize profile dimensions according to requirements
+- Parametric library of structural connections
+- Generate report of requirements...
+E.g. highlight members that exceed deflection requiremnets...

+## Reflection
+- ifcopenshell provided axis are not reliable.
+May be entirely out of actual elements OBB.

 ## IDM diagrams